USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

-     - 2.4.3.
-If the Site ID is valid, the system will search in RCRAInfo by Site ID. - 2.4.4.
-If the site is found,
+     - If the site ID is valid, the system will search in RCRAInfo by site ID.
-       the system obtains Site Information from RCRAInfo and stores it into the Manifest. - 2.4.5.
-If the site is not
+     - If the site is found, the system obtains Site Information from RCRAInfo and stores it into the Manifest.
-       found, the service generates the following error:
+     - If the site is not found, the service generates the following error:

      ```json
      {